Select your location for up-to-date news and information in your local area My Area

 Everybody gets spots from time to time, but why do we get them?

 Spots develop when your skin produces too much oil (Sebum- which protects the skin).
 This then becomes trapped in the pores (hair follicles) of the skin by dirt or dead skin cells, causing the formation of spots.
-Bacteria that are on the skin can get underneath the spot, which can cause it to become inflamed and painful.
+Bacteria on the skin can get underneath the spot, which can cause it to become inflamed and painful.

 Spots are commonly linked to hormonal changes during puberty, however spots can develop at any age and you can still get spots when you’re an adult.